Keysight Technologies Included - GuruFocus.com

 The 2023 GEI reaches globally to represent 45 countries and regions, including firms headquartered in Luxembourg, Ecuador, and Kuwait for the first time.
 Member companies represent a variety of sectors, including financials, technology, and utilities, which continue to have the highest company representation in the index from 2022.

-Keysight’s inclusion in the Bloomberg Gender-Equality Index demonstrates its long-standing commitment to building a more diverse, equitable, and inclusive workplace, further supporting the initiatives outlined in the company’s most+recent+Diversity%2C+Equity%2C+and+Inclusion+%28DEI%29+Report.
+Keysight's inclusion in the Bloomberg Gender-Equality Index demonstrates its long-standing commitment to building a more diverse, equitable and inclusive workplace, further supporting the initiatives outlined in the company's most recent Diversity, Equity, and Inclusion (DEI) Report.

 "Congratulations to the companies that are included in the 2023 GEI," said Peter T. Grauer, Chairman of Bloomberg and Founding Chairman of the U.S. 30% Club.
 "We continue to see an increase in both interest and membership globally, reflecting a shared goal of transparency in gender-related metrics."